EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/10_transitions/README.md

 - wrap the panel in `<Transition name="slide" @after-leave="forget">`
 - `forget()` is where `selected` goes back to `null` — and where the counter is incremented

+→ **Done when** the drawer slides out with its content still visible, and the counter increments once the animation is over, not before.

 ### 6. *(Bonus)* Tune it